-On the battlefield, Naaman is a conqueror successfully navigating combat with all its carnage, chaos and brutality.
+On the battlefield, Naaman is a conqueror.
+He has successfully navigated combat with all its carnage, chaos and brutality.
 He commands and leads men in battle.
 Many to their death.
 He has authority, actual power over others.
 But none of that is of any use against leprosy.

 Whenever “we” declare that by sheer force of willpower, we can defeat any problem that’s a clear example of the warrior myth at work.

-It has been very destructive myth, at least in my lifetime.
-We have invested trillions of dollars in the warrior myth in VietNam, then again in Iraq & Afghanistan post 9/11.
+It has been a very destructive myth, at least in my lifetime.
+We have invested trillions of dollars in the warrior myth since WW2, most recently in VietNam, then again in Iraq & Afghanistan post 9/11.
 We have no clue what to do with our warriors off the battlefield.
-We’ll root for them over there but then do little/nothing to equip them for the transition back to “normal” civilian life.
+We’ll root for them wherever they’re deployed but after they return, do little/nothing to equip them for the transition back to “normal” civilian life.
 For every warrior who successfully adapts from battlefield to home-field, multitudes do not.
 Yet the warrior myth persists.

 I would venture to guess that Jesus knew the story of Naaman quite well.
 In particular, the fact that even though Naaman doesn’t “know” or even worship God, God knows Naaman and cares about him.

 The sound of Naaman’s reputation precedes him as he and his entourage invade Elisha’s quiet, hobbit-like neighborhood.
-No need to ring Eilsha’s doorbell the whole town knew who was coming to Elisha’s town.
-When they halt at the entrance of Elisha’s house, you can almost hear the thunderous horsepower grind to a halt.
+No need to ring Eilsha’s doorbell the whole town knew who was coming.
+When the procession halts at the entrance of Elisha’s house, you can almost hear the thunderous horsepower grind to a halt.

 Elisha responds to Naaman’s show of power by sending a messenger out to meet him.

 The Great and Mighty Naaman is insulted.
-Warrior Naaman had assumptions about how this was going to go, but this … this … Elisha was messing it all up!
-“I thought that for me he would surely come out, and stand and call on the name of the Lord his God, and would wave his hand over the spot, and cure the leprosy!…”
+Warrior Naaman had assumptions about how this was going to go, “I thought that for me he would surely come out, and stand and call on the name of the Lord his God, and would wave his hand over the spot, and cure the leprosy! …” (2 Kings 5:11)

 Naaman is enraged.
 He fumes: “Are not the Ab’ uh-nuh and the Phar-par, the rivers of Damascus, better than all the waters here in Israel?
 Could I not wash in THEM and be clean?”
 Naaman storms off in a rage.
-His “righteous indignation” leaves him disconnected and alone.
+(2 Kings 5:12)

 Most of us find it hard – if not impossible—sometimes even unacceptable – to give up control especially when our future is on the line.
 Like Naaman, we have expectations about how life is supposed to go.
-And even when life goes wrong, we might even have expectations about how it’s supposed to be resolved.
+Even when life goes wrong, even then we likely have expectations about how that’s supposed to be resolved.
+Like Naaman we become righteously indignant when our expectations are not met.
 We invest a great deal of energy into controlling things beyond our control, which often disconnects us from the God who brings light out of darkness, order out of chaos, life from death.

 Even so, God’s love comes through.

-See how God’s love prevails, how it comes to Naaman first through a Hebrew servant girl, then, after he rejects the gift handed to him in the prophet Elisha, through the wisdom of his own servants who, at the risk of offending him and drawing his wrath, boldly say, “if that prophet ordered you to do something really difficult, you’d do it: if the prophet had said ‘go and fight a hopeless battle, go and lay your life on the line, the odds are against you ... but just go and do it now and your leprosy shall be gone’: you would do it without hesitation.
-We know you would … WE KNOW YOU.
+See how God’s love prevails, how it comes to Naaman first through a Hebrew servant girl (2Kings5:3)!, then, after he rejects the gift handed to him in the prophet Elisha, through the wisdom of his own servants who, at the risk of offending him and drawing his wrath, boldly say (paraphrasing here), if that prophet ordered you to do something really difficult, you’d do it: if the prophet had said ‘go and fight a hopeless battle, go and lay your life on the line, the odds are against you but just go and do it now and trust that your leprosy shall be gone’ you would do it without hesitation.
+We know you would … we KNOW YOU.
 Yet all that was asked of you was, ‘go and wash in the Jordan ’…”

-Next thing you know, there’s Naaman in the Jordan river … his leprosy washed away by the water and with it perhaps some of that warrior image he’s clung to for most of his life.
+Next thing you know, there’s Naaman in the Jordan river after all.
+And lo, his leprosy is somehow washed away and with it perhaps some of that warrior image he’s clung to for most of his life.

 How could this be?
 Naaman must have thought, the prophet isn’t even here.

 That’s right.
 The prophet isn’t.
 But God is.
 No magic.
 No drama.
-Just the mysterious, unpredictable love/presence of God, surrounding him there in the waters of the Jordan River of all rivers.
-One he cursed.
-There, Naaman of all people, Naaman, warrior and demigod experiences the steadfast love of God.
+Just the mysterious, unpredictable love and presence of God, surrounding him there in the waters of the Jordan River of all rivers.
+The river he cursed in his righteous indignation.
+And there, Naaman of all people, Naaman, warrior and demigod experiences the steadfast love of God.

-There are times when we must wade into the Jordan as we leave one reality for another.
-Whether it’s graduation, job loss, end of a relationship, divorce, diagnosis, or the birth of a child, death of someone we love, whatever it may be, while it’s happening we feel like we're unraveling.
-That's usually because we are ... but God can work with that.
+There are times when we must wade into the Jordan, perhaps cursing it all the way, as we leave one reality for another.
+Whether it’s graduation, job loss, end of a relationship, divorce, diagnosis, or the birth of a child, death of someone we love, whatever it may be.
+Amid so much uncertainty while it’s happening we feel like we're unraveling.
+That's usually because we are ... but fear not: God can work with that.